 After World War I, some of the members became dissatisfied with the design and size of the golf course.
 A committee studied the cost of making improvements or of moving to a new location.
 Walter J. Travis, former British Amateur and three time U. S. Amateur Champion, was hired as a consultant.
-Upon his recommendation in 1922, the Club purchased 175 acres of the George W. Fairchild property on Anderson Hill Road in Purchase, NY, for $262,500 or $1,500 per acre.
-The Greenburgh site was sold to the Metropolis Country Club for $300,000.
+Upon his recommendation in 1922, the Club purchased 175 acres of the George W. Fairchild property on Anderson Hill Road in Purchase, NY.
+The Greenburgh site was sold to the Metropolis Country Club.

-Ben Hogan joined Century as assistant to Dan Mackie in 1938.
-His "letter of recommendation", written by a Century member, stated that "he made a nice appearance."
+In 1938, Ben Hogan joined Century as assistant to Dan Mackie.
+His “letter of recommendation”, written by a Century member, stated that “he made a nice appearance.”
 When Mackie left for neighboring Old Oaks Country Club in 1940, Hogan became the Head Pro and remained at Century for two years.

 During the fall of 2016 and the fall of 2017 the golf course was renovated under the direction of golf course architect Keith Foster who was hired for his expertise in renovating Colt and Alison courses.
 Keith has worked on many prestigious courses including: Colonial CC, Bent Tree, Mission Hills CC, Baltimore CC, Southern Hills, Moraine CC, Eastward Ho, Philadelphia Cricket Club and The Old White Course at the Greenbrier.